Maria Ewing: Personal life

-Ewing's relationship with the English director Peter Hall began when they worked together in a production of Così fan tutte at Glyndebourne in 1978.
+Ewing's relationship with the English director Sir Peter Hall began when they worked together in a production of Così fan tutte at Glyndebourne in 1978.
 He found her "delightful, provocative and very, very attractive; formidable too, but wonderfully funny".
 For her, "it was a meeting of minds and sympathies".
 "We played piano duets", Hall recalled, "and found that we both hated the dead conventions, the laziness and the silliness of much opera production".
 When Hall visited her in New York the following year, their friendship metamorphosed into romance: "I am deeply in love with Maria Ewing", he confided to his diary on Christmas Day.
 "We plan to make our life together in the new year when she will come to London".
 They married on Long Island on Valentine's Day, 1982.
-Their only child, Rebecca, was born three months later.
-Hall described his time with Ewing as "years of passion, of highs and lows, excitements and despair"."Her blazing integrity and refusal to compromise do not make her an easy person to live with", he wrote.
+Their only child, Rebecca – who grew up to become a successful actress – was born three months later.
+Hall described his time with Ewing as "years of passion, of highs and lows, excitements and despair".
+"Her blazing integrity and refusal to compromise do not make her an easy person to live with", he wrote.
 "The mixture of our two volatile natures and our two careers... made for a turbulent life, sometimes gloriously happy, sometimes acutely miserable".
 They separated in 1988 and Hall began a relationship with Nicki Frei, a press officer at London's National Theatre.

 Hall and Ewing were divorced in 1990.
 Ewing never remarried, but in her later years she had a platonic relationship with Amir Hosseinpour, a Tehran-born director and choreographer.

 In 2003, Ewing lived in Sussex, England.